OpenSourceOrg/licenses/README.md

 Licensing
 =========

 Software is GPL-3.0+, data is CC0.
-See LICENSING for more information.
+See LICENSE for more information.